ezcater/ezcater-js-toolkit/README.md

-# eslint-config-ezcater
+# ezCater JS Toolkit

-A home for our Javascript style rules
+A home for ezCater's JavaScript style rules, configuration, and tooling.

 See `/packages` for our different JS linting packages and usage instructions.